xtuml/mc/doc/notes/51_fx_int.md

 6.6.1   Move accesses to new attributes in S_DT to TE_DT.
 6.6.2   Move accesses to new attribute in O_OBJ to TE_CLASS.
 6.7     Convert archetypes to follow the mcmc rules.
+6.7.1   Separate functions that run during OAL translation from those
+        that run later.
+This reduces the work of converting the functions that run during OAL translation and must follow the mcmc rules.
+6.7.1.1 Move functions from frag_util.arc to fx_util.arc.
 6.8     Teach customer to follow mcmc programming conventions.
 6.8.1   This will allow mcmc to be built quickly and mostly automatically.
 6.8.2   Deliver programming style guidelines in a document.